ace-diff/ace-diff/README.md

 - Accommodates realtime changes to one or both editors
 - Readonly option for left/right editors
 - full control over all CSS/IDs for styling.
 This includes styling the actual diffs and the SVG gutter lines.
-- optional scroll-locking (scroll one editor and it intelligently scrolls the other based on the diff heights)
 - control over how aggressively diffs are combined
 - option to allow users to copy diffs from one side to the other
 - option to either set the editor values by targeting markup containing the code, or by sending it via a config option